kurtosis-tech/kurtosis/docs/docs/explanations/architecture.md

 For a list of all the Kurtosis Starlark instructions, [see here][starlark-code-reference].

-Client Libraries
+Client Libraries or SDK
 ----------------
 All interactions with Kurtosis happen through API requests to the Kurtosis containers.
-To assist with calling the API, [we provide client libraries in various languages](https://github.com/kurtosis-tech/kurtosis/tree/main/api).
-Anything the Kurtosis can do will be available via the API and, therefore, via the client libraries.
+To assist with calling the API, [we provide an SDK in various languages](https://github.com/kurtosis-tech/kurtosis/tree/main/api).
+Anything the Kurtosis can do will be available via the API and, therefore, via the SDK.

-To see documentation for the client libraries, [go here][client-libs-reference].
+To see documentation for our SDK, [go here][SDK-reference].

 For day-to-day operation, we also provide [a CLI][cli-reference].
-This is simply a Go CLI wrapped around the Go Kurtosis client library.
+This is simply a Go CLI wrapped around the Go Kurtosis SDK.

 <!-------------- ONLY LINKS BELOW HERE --------------------->
 [cli-reference]: ../cli-reference/index.md